DioCar84/A-Taste-of-Lisbon/README.md

   - ### Admin/Staff

     Admin or staff members will be people to access all of their data and perform CRUD actions on the front-end.
 There is no need to visit the Django admin panel unless they wish to create a new superuser.
-Staff members will be granted special privelages that reguler users do not have access to.
-Staff mebers can create, edit or delete blog posts.
-They can crete, edit or delete menu items.
+Staff members will be granted special privileges that regular users do not have access to.
+Staff members can create, edit or delete blog posts.
+They can create, edit or delete menu items.
 A staff profile allows them to approve any pending comments, view the total reservations that have been booked or how many registered users there are and their info.

     ![admin](./documentation/features/Admin%20Profile.png)